JoseRoca/WinFBX/docs/Windows Procedures.md

 ```
 FUNCTION AfxExtractResource (BYVAL hInstance AS HINSTANCE, _
-   BYREF wszResourceName AS WSTRING, BYVAL pResourceType AS LPWSTR) AS STRING
+   BYREF wszResourceName AS WSTRING, BYVAL pResourceType AS LPWSTR = RT_RCDATA) AS STRING
 ```

 | Parameter  | Description |